 If you prefer not to carry cash, but need a way to get a handle on those wants or “miscellaneous” expenses, a prepaid debit card is a great way to get the job done.
 Simply load any disposable income onto the card, and once the balance reaches zero, that’s the end of your slush fund until you can replenish it.
 Fortunately, it can be reloaded at any time.

-According to NerdWallet, around 10 million Americans fall into this category.
+Around 10 million Americans fall into this category, according to NerdWallet.
 While some may shy away from banks to avoid excessive fees, others may have trouble opening a bank account at all.
 Either way, they may still need a piece of plastic, and that’s where a prepaid debit card comes in.

 A Few Drawbacks to Consider